Richard Grey, 3rd Earl of Kent

 Richard Grey, 3rd Earl of Kent KG (1481 – 3 May 1524) was an English peer.

 Family

 He was a son of George Grey, 2nd Earl of Kent and his first wife Anne Woodville.
+His paternal grandparents were Edmund Grey, 1st Earl of Kent and Katherine Percy, Countess of Kent.
 His maternal grandparents were Richard Woodville, 1st Earl Rivers and Jacquetta of Luxembourg.

 His father was secondly married to Catherine Herbert.
-His paternal half-brothers included Henry Grey, 4th Earl of Kent.
+His paternal half-siblings included Henry Grey, 4th Earl of Kent and Anne Grey, Baroness Hussey.
 His mother was previously married to William Bourchier, Viscount Bourchier.
 His maternal half-siblings included Henry Bourchier, 2nd Earl of Essex and Cecily Bourchier.
 Cecily was mother to Walter Devereux, 1st Viscount Hereford.